safeerkhann/fiqa-demographic-analysis/README.md

 - Caucasian Woman
 - Caucasian Man

+---

-### CR-FIQA
+## CR-FIQA

-CR-FIQA is used to generate image quality scores for all images.
+Image quality scores are generated using the CR-FIQA framework.

 The resulting FIQA scores are merged with the DiveFace annotations to create the final analysis dataset.

 ---

-## Repository Structure
+# Repository Structure

 ```text
 fiqa-demographic-analysis/